arklumpus/MuPDFCore/Readme.md

     }
 ```

+### Structured text representation

+The `GetStructuredTextPage` method of the `MuPDFDocument` class makes it possible to obtain a "structured text" representation of each page of the document.
+This consists of a `MuPDFStructuredTextPage` object, which is a collection of 0 or more `MuPDFStructuredTextBlock`s.

+Each `MuPDFStructuredTextBlock` either represents an image or a block of text, typically a paragraph (though there is no guarantee that this is the case). `MuPDFStructuredTextBlock`s are themselves collections of `MuPDFStructuredTextLine`s, and each line is a collection of `MuPDFStructuredTextCharacter`s (in the case of a block representing an image, it will contain a single line with a single character).

+`MuPDFStructuredTextBlock`s and `MuPDFStructuredTextLine`s have a `BoundingBox` property that defines a rectangle (in page units) that bounds the contents of the block/line in the page.
+Similarly, `MuPDFStructuredTextCharacter`s have a `BoundingQuad` (rather than being a `Rectangle`, this is a `Quad`, i.e. a quadrilater defined by its four vertices, which may or may not be a rectangle).
+These can be used e.g. to highlight regions of text in the page.

+The `MuPDFStructuredTextPage` also has methods to determine which character contains or is closest to a specified point (useful, for example, to determine on which character the user clicked), to obtain a list of shapes that encompass a specified range of text, and to perform text searches using regular expressions.

+The order of the blocks in the page (which affects the definition of a "range" of text and search operations) is the same as returned by the underlying MuPDF library, which is taken from the order the text is drawn in the source file, so may not be accurate.
+They can be reordered using the `Array.Sort` method on the `StructuredTextBlocks` array contained in the `MuPDFStructuredTextPage` (lines within blocks and characters within lines can be likewise reordered).

 ### MuPDFCore.MuPDFRenderer control

 To use the `PDFRenderer` control in an Avalonia application, first of all you need to add it to you Avalonia `Window`, e.g. in the XAML: